jm4853/Modbot/README.md

 and creating custom emojis.
 In order to use this bot you will have to create a discord bot application through the Discord developer portal.
 The bot can be used by entering your Bot application's token and then running main.py.

+For support you can contact Jake at: jm4853@drexel.edu